-Paris Connection – August 2 – August 6
+Paris Connection – August 1 to August 5

 The Paris Connection is a 4-night extension to The Cambridge Prep Experience.
 Students are taken to Paris on the final day.
 They are housed at the MIJE, in the Marais, a beautiful historic district on the rive droite.
 The area is home to art galleries, cafés, and boutiques, and is within easy reach of, among others, Notre Dame, the Île Saint-Louis, the Louvre, the Tuileries, the Picasso Museum, and the Pompidou.

 The schedule is carefully designed to make the most of our students’ time while blending study and fun.
 Activities include expert-led visits of world-famous museums and monuments, outings to Montmartre, the catacombs, fun-fairs, shopping, and sampling different French cuisines in a selection of traditional restaurants.
 Paris becomes the perfect place for discovery and learning.

 Every student is met personally at Heathrow or Gatwick airport upon arrival and escorted to Cambridge.
 At the end of the program, they are accompanied back to the airport, where we oversee check-in and departure.
 A representative stays at the airport until every flight has departed.